Finite Automata Encoding Piecewise Polynomials: Preliminaries

 \section{Preliminaries}

-This section recalls necessary definitions, notations and facts from three different areas: spline theory, automata theory and the field of finite automata presentable structures which we cover in Subsections \ref{spline_section}, \ref{finite_automata_section} and \ref{fa-presentable_structures}, respectively.
+This section recalls necessary definitions, notations and facts from three different areas: spline theory, automata theory and the field of finite automata presentable structures which we cover in the subsections \ref{spline_section}, \ref{finite_automata_section} and \ref{fa-presentable_structures}, respectively.

-\subsection{Splines over Hierarchical Meshes}
+\subsection{Splines over hierarchical meshes}

-In this subsection we will recall the notion of a tensor product B--spline, a hierarchical mesh and a spline space over a hierarchical mesh.
-All key facts from the framework of hierarchical tensor product B--splines that we need in this paper are also covered in this subsection.
+In this subsection we will recall the notions of a tensor product B--spline, a hierarchical mesh and a spline space over a hierarchical mesh.
+All key facts from the framework of hierarchical tensor product B--splines that we need in this paper are covered in this subsection.